hrsh7th/nvim-cmp/README.md

 ## Install

-First, You should install `nvim-cmp` itself and completion sources and snippet engine by your favourite plugin manager.
+First, You should install `nvim-cmp` itself and completion sources and snippet engine with your favourite plugin manager.

-The `nvim-cmp` sources can be found in [here](https://github.com/topics/nvim-cmp).
+The `nvim-cmp` sources can be found [here](https://github.com/topics/nvim-cmp).

 Using [vim-plug](https://github.com/junegunn/vim-plug):